Early Autumn (Parker novel)

-Early Autumn is a Spenser novel by Robert B. Parker.
+Early Autumn is a 1981 detective novel by Robert B. Parker, published by Delacorte Press, and the seventh in the Spenser series.
+It follows the titular Spenser protecting a boy, Paul, from kidnapping.
+It received mixed critical reception, with praise towards Spenser as a character and his growth with Paul, but some criticism of the commercial nature and thin plot of the series.

+Synopsis

 Spenser is hired to protect a boy, Paul Giacomin, from being kidnapped in a custody quarrel.
 He ends up taking care of the boy, who is socially immature, having been ignored by his parents, only used as a pawn in their quarrelling.
 Spenser takes him in and helps him mature through learning to box, exercising, weight-lifting and building a cottage.
 At the same time, with the help of Hawk, he collects enough information about the parents that they leave the boy alone and let Spenser unofficially adopt him.

+Publication history

+Early Autumn was published in February 1981 by Delacorte Press.
+It was the seventh novel in the Spenser series.

+Reception

+Early Autumn received mixed reviews.
 Kirkus Reviews called the book "disappointing for mystery lovers", but "nice enough ... for those tolerant of Parker's particular brand of tough-guy treacle".
+The Boston Globes book editor Margaret Manning was more positive, praising the dialogue and presentation over the plot.
+Reception to Spenser's raising of the young Paul as a father figure was positive.
+Spenser himself remained a popular character, and the series general main appeal, although Charles Chaplin of the Los Angeles Times considered the humor irritating and the Spenser series more of a commercial necessity for Parker than a true act of passion.